Email: info@prgmd.com | Call: +1 (833) 888-7725

 Payment delays are an undeniable fact in the medical AR recovery process.
 Therefore, it is vital that all of the outstanding and unpaid accounts are managed adequately.
 Close to 1.5 percent is written off as a bad debt, while 93 percent have to deal with payment delays.
 The longer outstanding accounts are left untouched, the less likely they will be paid.
 To boost AR productivity, it is vital to notify patients frequently, through phone calls and letters, even using stronger collection processes – if and when necessary.

-The main goal of running constant AR reports is to boost AR productivity by keeping the accounts receivable days low, which is most effective for the healthcare RCM.
+The main goal of running constant AR reports is to improve AR productivity by keeping the accounts receivable days low, which is most effective for the healthcare RCM.
 The particular procedure necessitates continuous tracking of accounts receivables.
 Moreover, it is helpful to carefully analyze the data from month to month to highlight the disturbing trends or the ongoing issues with payment collections.
 The AR report must examine things including:

 One way your practice can boost AR productivity is by requiring patients to pay out the co-pays or the subsequent bills right in the office.
 Doing so will massively cut back on the accounts receivable for healthcare practices.
 Some medical practices require upfront deposits and percentages for treatments or procedures.
 Doing so does not cut down on a number of accounts, however it can cut down the monies owed.